Helen Beauclerk

-Helen Beauclerk (20 September 1892 – 8 July 1969) was a British writer and translator.
+Helen Mary Dorothea Bellingham (20 September 1892 – 8 July 1969), known as Helen Beauclerk, or sometimes Helen de Vere Beauclerk, was a British writer and translator.

 Biography

-Helen De Vere Beauclerk or Helen Beauclerk as she was also known are pseudonyms of Helen Mary Dorothea Bellingham.
-She was born in Cambridge in 1892 to Major Sydney Edwin Bellingham and Helen Mary Dunlop.
+Helen Beauclerk was born in Cambridge in 1892 to Major Sydney Edwin Bellingham and Helen Mary Dunlop.
 Her father was in the British army and was based in India where he died just a year after she was born.
-The baby was adopted by a family friend, Major Ferdinand de Vere Beauclerk.
+She was then adopted by a family friend, Major Ferdinand de Vere Beauclerk.

 Beauclerk was educated in the Conservatoire de Paris and worked as a music teacher and piano accompanist until the start of the First World War when she returned to the United Kingdom.
 She worked for the London Evening Standard and the Birmingham Post.
 While in Britain she met the artist Edmund Dulac and they lived together from 1924 until his death.
 She modelled for him and he illustrated two of her novels, The Green Lacquer Pavilion and The Love of the Foolish Angel.
-Beauclerk wrote fantasy novels which leaned heavily on the tradition of French fantastic fiction.
-As well as writing novels, Beauclerk translated the works of Colette, Dominique Lapierre and others into English.
-In addition to being a model for some of Dulac's work, she was also painted by George W Lambert in 1914.
+In addition to being a model for some of Dulac's work, she was also painted by George Washington Lambert in 1914.